hashlab/use-hash/readme.md

 ## Configure fee rule

 After creating a company and an affiliation you have to register the fee rule for the company created.
-In order to do that we use this request:
+To do this, please create the following request:

 The `createFeeRule` used is this file: [mock-data/create-fee-rule.json](./src/mock-data/create-fee-rule.json)